 Located on South Friars Bay, this beach club offers soft sand, calm water, as well as excellent food.
 In addition, it’s one of the most comfortable beach options near port.

-St. Kitts is surrounded by clear turquoise water, so water activities are a major part of any visit.
+Clear turquoise water surrounds the island, so water activities are a major part of any visit.
 Many tours leave directly from the port or nearby Frigate Bay.
-As a result, planning a water-based day is simple and convenient.
+As a result, planning a day on the water is simple and convenient.

 Snorkeling Tours

-Guided trips take you to shallow reefs around Shipwreck Beach or the channel between St. Kitts and Nevis.
-The water is clear, and moreover, marine life is often easy to spot.
+Guided trips visit shallow reefs around Shipwreck Beach or the channel between the islands.
+The water is clear, and marine life is often easy to spot.

 Catamaran Sailing

 Catamaran cruises offer smooth sailing, music, and stops for snorkeling and swimming.
-In addition, many tours include lunch and open bars, which creates a fun and relaxed atmosphere.
+In addition, many tours include lunch and open bars, creating a fun and relaxed atmosphere.

 Kayaking & Paddleboarding